2017 1

 Seguin - tasted three vintages, 2016, 2015 and 2014.
 2016 harvest finished on the 24th of October, late, but because of perfect weather, there was time to get the grapes perfectly ripe, especially Cabernet Sauvignon.

 2016 is 45% Cabernet Sauvignon and 55% Merlot, yielding 43 hl/ha.
 Very intense blackberries and cherries on the nose, velvety fruit and tannin, seductive fruit sweetness, and long aftertaste.
 Sleek and attractive, impressive stuff.
 94+p.
-Maybe the best vintage for the property up to now.
+The best vintage for the property up to now.

-2014, 60% Merlot + 40% Cabernet Sauvignon, 38 hl/ha, showed classic Bordeaux stuff with a bit of rusticity, cool tannin, and excellent aromatic nose, concentrated on the palate with supporting acidity.
+2014, 60% Merlot + 40% Cabernet Sauvignon, 38 hl/ha, showed classic Bordeaux stuff with rusticity, cool tannin, and excellent aromatic nose, concentrated on the palate with supporting acidity.
 Impressive.
 93p.

-Haut Brion/La Mission Haut Brion - 2016s here seemed to have an edge over 2015s.
+Haut Brion/La Mission Haut Brion - 2016s here has an edge over 2015s.
 Concerning whites, there's more Sauvignon Blanc in blends for Grand Vins due to Semillon being diluted.

 Second wine of Quintus, 2016 Le Dragon de Quintus - fresh, aromatic, silky fruit and tannin, nice grip, tasty and well-balanced.
 89p.